openacid/slimarray/README.md

 - **Adaptive**: It does not require the data to be totally sorted to compress it.
 E.g., SlimArray is perfect to store online user histogram data.

+- **Ready for transport**: slimarray is protobuf defined, and has the same structure in memory as on disk.
+No cost to load or dump.

 # What It Is And What It Is Not